llinauer/rnn_101/README.md

 Answer: 1 3 EOA, False
 ```

-Oh oh, that already does not look very good.
+Hmm, that already does not look very good.
 The answer should be 15, but our model predicted 13.
-We can check the generalization performance by running it on the full 5-digit sequence dataset:
+But this was only one example, let's run it on all sequences of length 5 and see if it was just unlucky.

 ```bash
 python3 rnn/test.py model.model_type=lstm model.hidden_size=64 test.dataset_path=data/seq_len_5_only.csv test.model_path=logs/seq_len_4_lstm_hs_64_bs_32_lr_1e-3_300_epochs/best_model.pth